seanhess/html5-drag-drop-anything/README.md

 This readme is meant to be read like a slide presentation.
 Each header is a new slide.
 Code accompanying the presentation is also checked in to this repo.

-Discuss: TODO add discussion link

 About Me
 --------

-* Cofounded i.TV
+* Just left i.TV
-* Training and Consulting
+* Previously consulting and training
 * http://seanhess.github.com

 References